 In addition to group activities, senior living communities often have libraries, gardens, media rooms, and other personal spaces people can enjoy solo if the mood strikes.
 “No matter our age, some of us will always prefer an independent art class versus a social wine tasting with others, and the good news is that there is an engaging opportunity for everyone,” Davis Nedley says.

-It can be helpful to learn about your loved one’s unique socialization preferences and find communities that meet their needs.
+It can be helpful to learn about your loved one’s unique socialization preferences and find communities that meet their needs and interests.
 For example, some communities may begin a new club just for them or host a specific activity that matches their personal interests or hobbies.

-If you think senior living could help your loved one remain social and avoid isolation, reach out to one of our 400 free, local senior living experts.
-They can guide you through the process of finding the right fit for your family.
+If you think senior living could help your loved one remain social and avoid isolation, reach out to one of our Senior Living Advisors.
+They can use their senior living expertise to identify local communities that meet your loved one’s social and care needs.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.